Deaod/VoteSys/README.md

 #### GameEndedVoteDelay

 Number of seconds to wait before opening the map vote menu at the end of the game.

 Defaults to 5.

 #### VoteTimeLimit

 Number of seconds players have to vote for the next map.

 Defaults to 30.

+#### MidGameVoteThreshold

+Fraction of eligible players that have to have voted before mid-game voting is initiated.

+Defaults to 0.5.

+#### MidGameVoteTimeLimit

+Number of seconds players have to vote for the next map while the current map is still being played.
+If 0 or less, VoteTimeLimit will be used instead.

+Defaults to 0.

 #### MinimumRepeatDistance